TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Gerrit/Index.rst

 A core developer can give a +2 right away on these two checks if another +1 vote already exists.

+Votes from the Bamboo build server (user *TYPO3com*) do not count.
+This means that a patch which is fully reviewed usually has at least 3 **Verified** +1 votes, two from humans and one from Bamboo.

 Authors should not vote for their own patches, unless the patch has been changed substantially by other developers.

 As soon as the patch has reached the approved status by getting a +2 on **Code Review** and **Verified**, a core developer can decide to push the "Submit" button, finally pushing it to the main repository.